typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/eslint-plugin-tslint.md

 ---
-name: eslint-plugin-tslint
+name: '@typescript-eslint/eslint-plugin-tslint'
-about: Report an issue with the eslint-plugin-tslint package
+about: Report an issue with the '@typescript-eslint/eslint-plugin-tslint' package
 title: ''
-labels: 'package: eslint-plugin-tslint, triage'
+labels: 'package: @typescript-eslint/eslint-plugin-tslint, triage'
 assignees: ''
 ---